docker-hy/docker-hy.github.io/part1.md

 --application output--
 ```

-Checks if you already have the image 'hello-world', connects to dockerhub, pulls image 'hello-world' and runs it creating a container.
+The command checks if you already have the image 'hello-world', connects to Docker Hub, pulls the 'hello-world' image and runs it, creating a container.

-Congratulations, now you've ran your first dockerized application.
+Congratulations, you've now ran your first dockerized application.
 Let's get used to the commands before going forward.

 ## Docker CLI basics